-After we saw this amazing spot, it was time to call it a day and we went back up to the town of Jasper to spend the night.
 We found a hotel which had an outdoor jacuzzi on it’s top floor and that was the first I’d ever been in one while outside in the cold.
 While the weather outside was freezing, that first time experience of being in a hot jacuzzi in that environment was awesome.

 While there were many more places to see in Jasper, we decided to head south to Banff (100+ miles south) and cross off more spots on our list, but not before having breakfast in Jasper itself, and best of all outside:

 Once breakfast was done, it was time to start the day and south we went and let me tell you, enjoy the ride along the Icefields Parkway people.